-Ugh.
+Here’s the situation.
 Your iPad battery reads 22%, dangerously close to the dreaded low battery warning.
 But didn’t you charge it just a little while ago?
-It seems to be draining so fast these days…
+It seems to be going pretty quickly these days.

-Before you get stuck in a spiral of technological uncertainty, we’re here to share the answers to all of those questions – except the meaning of life (sorry).
-Below, we’ll go over everything related to your iPad battery draining fast including how long your battery should last normally, what can cause it to drain quickly, and possible solutions to your problem.
-Read on to get started.
+Before you go wondering if your iPad is broken, we’re here to help you with getting it back up to speed.
+We’ll go over everything related to your iPad battery, including how long it should normally last, what can cause it to drain quickly, and possible solutions to the problem.

 What Causes an iPad Battery to Drain?